reo is a journal of Stirling Theological College that has been in publication since 1995 and transitioned to an online publication in 2018.

 - Australian State and Federal Conference handbooks;

-- Photographs, paintings, furniture and artifacts.
+- Photographs, paintings, furniture and artefacts.

 The Hindmarsh Research Centre collections are housed in a new building adjoining the library at: